beccaob/html-css-portfolio-project-1/README.md

 Outcome: Imelda can navigate to the 'Sign Up' page and fill out the relevant information.
 If she fills this out correctly, she will be redirected to a submission successful page.
 This page lets Imelda know that her child is enrolled.

-# Design
+# **Design**

 ## Site Wide

 ### Colours

 The colours used will be Orange ( primary background colour ) and Dark Grey ( Primary heading & content colour ).
-Colourful images will be used to keep the design consistent.
+Colourful hero & background images will be used to keep the design consistent.

+### Fonts

+Fonts used will be Fredoka & Hubballi - these were chosen to keep in line with a child-friendly design.
+They will be imported to the css file from Google Fonts.

 ## Wireframes
 * I designed wireframes to give myself a rough idea of what I wanted the site to look like.